Gustav-Adolf-Werk: Founding of the GAW foundation

 The project of forming such a society was first broached in connexion with the bicentennial celebration of the battle of Lützen on November 6, 1632.
 A proposal to collect funds for a larger monument to Gustavus Adolphus having been agreed to.
-The existing memorial, a simple stone at a crossing where the King had died, was rather popular with the locals (and some newspapers), which didn't want to have it replaced by a more pompous statue.
+The existing memorial, a simple stone at a crossing where the King had died, was rather popular with the locals (and some newspapers), which did not want to have it replaced by a more pompous statue.
 It was then suggested by Superintendent Grossmann that the best memorial to the great champion of Protestantism would be the formation of a union for propagating his ideas.
 It quickly gained popularity.
 Großmann and others of the time saw Gustavus Adolphus as a symbol for religious freedom and self-determination.
-It was sort of helpful to set a new goal for the Gustaph Adolphus Memorial.
+It was helpful to set a new goal for the Gustaph Adolphus Memorial.
 Before the GAW's foundation, Großmann had dealt, at the start of the 1830s, with problems of the Protestant community in Fleißen (now Plesná, Czech Republic).
 The local congregation had been bullied by the Catholic (Austrian) administration and e.g. disallowed for the locals to join church services and schools of the neighbouring Bad Brambach as before.

-The use of a foundation itself was not very successful in the start, as it didn't allow for very active membership.
+The use of a foundation itself was not very successful in the start, as it did not allow for very active membership.
 For some years the society was limited in its area and its operations, being practically confined to Leipzig and Dresden.
-When Karl Zimmermann, a pastor and journalist from Darmstadt, used the Reformation festival in 1841 to found an association in support of the diaspora via public appeal, he didn't mention the GAW at all.
-Zimmermann (1803-1877), court preacher at Darmstadt, achieved to mobilize a larger audience.
+When Karl Zimmermann, a pastor and journalist from Darmstadt, used the Reformation festival in 1841 to found an association in support of the diaspora via public appeal, he did not mention the GAW at all.
+Zimmermann (1803–1877), court preacher at Darmstadt, achieved to mobilize a larger audience.